mit-plv/fiat-crypto/README.md

 This repository requires:
 - To build the proofs and almost-C-like outputs: [Coq 8.7](https://github.com/coq/coq/releases/tag/V8.7.2) or [Coq 8.8](https://github.com/coq/coq/releases/tag/V8.8.0) (tested with 8.7.2, 8.8.0)

+If you checked out this repository via `git`, you should run

+    git submodule update --init --recursive

 To build (if your COQPATH variable is empty):

 	make